Aset Penerbit

 4. Definitions

-An Approved provider is an entity listed on the current Approved Provider Register for public school excursions (excluding interstate and international excursions).
+An entity that has been through the formal procurement process and is listed on the current Excursions in Public Schools Procedures Approved Provider Register (excluding interstate and international excursions).

 Fire in natural areas, may be controlled or uncontrolled.

-Informing someone thoroughly, especially in preparation for an activity or task, sometime prior to actually undertaking the activity or task.
+Informing a person or group of people thoroughly, especially in preparation for an activity, prior to undertaking the activity or a section of the activity.

-The student is empowered to decide whether to participate in an activity.
-The leader and others in a group are expected to respect anyone's right to sit out or to opt for a personalised level of engagement.
+When the student is empowered to decide whether to participate in an activity.
+The leader and others in a group are expected to respect anyone's right to sit out or to choose a personalised level of engagement.

 Ability to apply knowledge and skills to achieve expected results.

-The group of conditions, circumstances and facts that form the setting for an activity.
+The group of conditions, circumstances and facts that inform planning of a recreation and outdoor education activity.

-From the present or the very recent past.
-Currency provides assurance that the evidence (e.g. qualifications, certificates, log book experience) provided is recent enough to show that the activity supervisor is competent at the time of making a decision.
+Currency provides assurance that the evidence (for example, qualifications, certificates, log-book experience) is relevant, and recent enough to show that the supervisor is competent to make point-in-time decisions related to the proposed activity.

-Those who are responsible for looking after places and sometimes the stories and ceremonies linked to these places (Aboriginal Heritage Commission, 2002).
+Those who are responsible for looking after places and the knowledge, stories and ceremonies linked to these places.

-A member of staff employed by the Department of Education and authorised by the Department site manager to be in charge of a recreation and/or outdoor education activity.
+A member of the teaching staff employed by the Department of Education (or an Approved Provider) and is to manage the proposed activity.

-Any officer who has executive responsibility for the overall management of any Department site.
+Any officer who has executive responsibility for the overall management of any Department site (i.e. principal).

-A duty imposed by law to take reasonable care to minimise the risk of harm to persons who are under the care of the activity provider.
+A duty imposed by law to take reasonable care to minimise the risk of harm that can reasonably be foreseen when students are involved in all school activities, whether on or off the Department site.

-A systematic response to an incident that threatens safety, health and/or welfare.
+A systematic planned response to any incident that threatens safety, health and/or welfare.

-A business or individual paid by the school to provide a venue, service and/or expertise appropriate to a particular school activity; or a staff member of a TAFE college or a University who delivers an educational program, or part thereof, to students.
+A business, entity or individual paid by the school to provide a venue, service and/or expertise appropriate to a particular school activity.

 A designated time of the year, as specified by the Department of Fire and Emergency Services, when there is a heightened bushfire risk.